jupyterlab/jupyterlab/design/launcher.md

 # Design of the launcher plugin
-This document describes the design of the Launcher plugin.
-This document illustrates how our research on personas and other solutions translates into the design decisions made to improve the Launcher plugin.
+This document describes the design of the launcher plugin.
+This document illustrates how our research on personas and other solutions translates into the design decisions made to improve the launcher plugin.

 # Personas
 ### William Shar